FlyingDR/wordpress-utils/README.md

 # wordpress-utils
-Collection of various utility functions to use on Wordpress sites
+Collection of various utility functions to use on WordPress sites